davidpallmann/hashnode-backups/cl69bddx90a1my6nvgim26xvi.md

     ![test-01-01.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659217196041/rZec7xx5c.png align="left")

     ![test-01-02.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659217291386/2vVPFgOAe.png align="left")

+4. Optional: add more date entries to the DynamoDB table if you wish.

 Congratulations!
 You've used AWS deployment tools for .NET and a deployment project to customize and deploy an application and database to AWS.
 Well done!